 - Probabilistic Language Understanding

 - Machine Learning Models for Natural Language Processing

 We will also have a series of evening talks and panel discussions with leaders in the field, talking about controversial questions and potential directions for the field of computational cognitive science.

-The Department of Language Science will fund students' travel to and from Irvine, and will provide them with lodging in UC Irvine's campus housing for the duration of the summer school.
+The Department of Language Science will provide funding up to $500 for students' travel to and from Irvine, and will provide them with lodging in UC Irvine's campus housing for the duration of the summer school.